ansible-middleware/jws/README.md

     192.168.0.1      # Remote host to act on
     ~~~

-3. Update variables in vars.yml file; the variables are as follow:
+3. Update variables in vars.yml file; the variables are as follows:
     - `jws_version` (which version of jws to install)
-    - `jws_java_version` (which version of java to install, ie. name of the JVM rpm package)
+    - `jws_java_version` (which version of java to install, i.e. name of the JVM rpm package)
     - `jws_listen_http_port` and/or `tomcat_listen_https_port` (which http/https ports to listen on)

 4. Run the playbook; see [Running the Playbook](#running-the-playbook) below!

-Note: If you are using a non root remote user, then set username and enable sudo:
+Note: If you are using a non-root remote user, then set username and enable sudo:

 ~~~
 become: yes